top of page

 OHFT Fisheries Management Plan

-The OHFT Fishery Management Plan was issued in early 2009 following consultation with over 50 stakeholders.
-The main priorities for action set out in the plan are;
+In addition to the plan outlined above OHFT produced their own Fishery Management Plan which was issued in early 2009 following consultation with over 50 stakeholders.
+The main priorities for action set out in the plan were;

 • Angling Promotion